 Often - especially in December - it is completely cloudless here, and after a full day of trekking, it is an unforgettable experience to lie on a bench outside in the evening.
-With a cool Chang beer and looking directly up at the Milky Way with no light pollution at all, this is a magical feeling.
+With a cool Chang beer and eyes fixed directly on the Milky Way with no light pollution at all, this is an almost magical feeling.

 Where are you going to live?

-With Travelmarket you can easily and clearly find your hotels.
-But it's always good to get some insider tips on where you should actually live.
+Via fx Momondo you can easily and clearly find your hotels.
+But it is always good to get some insider tips on where you should actually live.
 Therefore, I have described a few hotels below.

 If you want to live in an area where it is not purely tourism based, I definitely recommend the west town.
 A bid here could be Lotus Hotel Pang Suan Kaew.
-It is a super good centrally-located hotel, which is part of the shopping complex Kad Suan Kaew.
+It is a super well centrally located hotel which is part of the Kad Suan Kaew shopping complex.

 There is a lot of conference activity on site, and in terms of guests, a lot of Asian and American guests come by.
-The place has one of the probably most undisturbed and “rural” swimming pools in Chiang Mai city.
+The place has one of the probably most undisturbed and 'rural' swimming pools in Chiang Mai city itself.

-Kad Suan Kaew itself is home to many different activities.
-Ranging from dance school and bowling center - mostly for Thai teens - to Harris Fitness Center and a sea of fine Thai restaurants serving indoors streetfood in a good and clean way.
+Kad Suan Kaew is home to many different activities.
+From dance school and bowling center - mostly for Thai teens - to Harris Fitness Center and a sea of fine Thai restaurants serving indoors streetfood in a good and clean way.

 Stay in the mountains

-Chiang Mai can definitely be recommended.
+Thailand is rightly a definite holiday favorite, and Chiang Mai can clearly be recommended.
 Really good trip!